parlhad/Uber_Power-BI_Project/README.md

 ## 📎 Note

-This project is created for **learning, portfolio, and demonstration purposes** using a sample dataset OF 1,50,000 rows and more that 10 Features
+This project is created for **learning, portfolio, and demonstration purposes** using a sample dataset OF 1,50,000 rows and more than 10 Features